joshuakessell/ProfessionalPortfolio/replit.md

 - July 14, 2025.
 Completely removed blog section from entire site
 - July 14, 2025.
 Fixed smooth scrolling functionality with multiple fallback methods
 - July 14, 2025.
 Requested development branch workflow for all future changes
+- July 14, 2025.
+Switched to development branch for all ongoing work
+- July 14, 2025.
+Converted to static read-only portfolio by removing database storage, authentication, and dynamic content management